-C Tip Steering System
+Tip Steering System

 The Tip Steering System (TST) uses ergonomic handles for control of the wing during accelerated flight.
-Located near the main hangpoint loops, the handles are easily accessible and linked to the very tips of the wing, giving high levels of precision and comfort for high speed cruising or accurate low level carving.
+Located near the main hang point loops, the handles are easily accessible and linked to the very tips of the wing, giving high levels of precision and comfort for high speed cruising or accurate low level carving.
 The TST allows for precise handling without the need to use the brakes, it is not necessary to use large control movements to effect a turn so be progressive and gentle at first until you are familiar with the handling characteristics.

 For directional control whilst flying faster than the upper red line position only use the TST.
 DO NOT use the brakes alone.
 Application of brake when the wing is at a low angle of attack has a negative effect on the reflex profile causing loss of precision, adverse roll, and reduced collapse resistance.
-In accelerated flight the tip steering system can be used for both directional control - to keep a straight heading and for effecting nice smooth turns.
+In accelerated flight faster the tip steering system can be used for both directional control - to keep a straight heading and for effecting nice smooth turns.
 It becomes more precise the faster you fly.
+When flying faster than the upper red line trim position, directional control must be maintained by the TST, do NOT use the brakes.

-C Trike Launch Assist System
+Trike Launch Assist System